eyaroslavsky/PzenaProject/README.md

 This project takes in one argument that represents the root folder location of the CSV files (Example argument would look like: "D:\Temp\RootProjectFolder").

 This project uses the localhost server for the SQL Server database instance and Windows Authentication, creating a new "Pzena" database as needed.

+This project uses the Nuget packages "Dapper" and "CsvHelper".